| Title: | Progress Bar for Parallel Tasks |

 The function returns void.
 It throws an error if the value provided for the

-argument is not an instance of class Backend
+backend argument is not an instance of class Backend.

 This function can be used to conveniently configure the progress bar by